 We believe this weekend’s race will really bring three talking points to the forefront:

 What impact will Pirelli’s tyres have this weekend?
 With the temperatures likely to be cooler than the high heat and humidity experienced last time out at Sepang, tyre management might not be as great an issue here as it was in Malaysia.
-Some teams were really found wanting when it came to managing their tyre wear in race conditions – the likes of Mercedes have struggled big time, while Sauber seems to be able to manage its tyre wear in all conditions.
+Some teams were really found wanting when it came to managing their tyre wear in race conditions, and given how much of an impact it played here last year, could we see a repeat again?

 Will wet weather play a part?
-Fans might not immediately associate rain with the Chinese Grand Prix, four of the last six Grands Prix held here have been rain-affected, and the timing of the race – be it at the beginning or end of the season – seems to make little difference.
-While the rain has never been of the same intensity as Sepang (for example), its presence has always spiced up the action.
-The forecasters are predicting another wet weekend, which will play nicely into the hands of Ferrari and Sauber once again…
+Fans might not immediately associate rain with the Chinese Grand Prix, four of the last seven Grands Prix held here have been rain-affected, and the timing of the race – be it at the beginning or end of the season – seems to make little difference.
+While the rain has never been of the same intensity as Sepang (which is in a class of its own!), its presence has always spiced up the action.

-Some unusual statistics: Lewis Hamilton is the only driver in the field to have won here more than once, claiming his second Grand Prix victory here last year.
+Some unusual statistics: Lewis Hamilton is the only driver in the field to have won here more than once, claiming his second Grand Prix victory here in 2011.
 His first win came in 2008, which was also the last time that the Shanghai race-winner went on to claim the championship title…

 So what do the Richard’s F1 readers and contributors think will happen this weekend?